Dragan-Manevski/Logistic-Regression-Titanic-Survival/README.md

 ### -------------------------------------------------------------------------------------------------------
 ### Project Objective: Predicting survived or deceased passengers on Titanic
-Create a model that allows to put in a few features about passangers and returns back a prediction (classification) of survived or deceased passengers on Titanic.
-Information about the passangers is in the dataset 'Titanic_train.csv'.
+Create a model that allows to put in a few features about passengers and returns back a prediction (classification) of survived or deceased passengers on Titanic.
+Information about the passengers is in the dataset 'Titanic_train.csv'.
 The Titanic dataset is from Kaggle (https://www.kaggle.com/c/titanic) and "semi-cleaned" version of the dataset will be used.

 The Titanic dataset contains the following columns:
 - **PassengerId** - An unique index for each passenger (it starts from 1 and increments by 1 for every new passenger)